 If one owner wants a special fence, they may require a building permit to build the fence.

 The Law Handbook has further information on fences.

 Boundary fence size requirements

-A standard boundary fence between properties is a 1.8-metre-high timber paling fence.
+A standard side or rear boundary fence between properties is a 1.8-metre-high timber paling fence.

-A boundary fence above 2 metres high including lattice or any other attachment, requires a building permit under the Building Regulations 2006.
+A side or rear boundary fence above 2 metres high including lattice or any other attachment, requires a building permit under the Building Regulations 2018.

 When neighbours disagree on a boundary fence

 It is important to note that Council does not get involved in disputes between neighbours on concerns about the replacement or repair of shared boundary fencing.

 These are civil matters between the adjoining property owner(s) and does not fall under the jurisdiction of Council.
 Disputes may be referred to the Dispute Settlement Centre of Victoria (see reference below).

 If the fence requires a building permit, then Council may be involved to ensure the fence complies with the building legislation.